 Cons: Expensive!
 Heavy, not quite as smooth as a GriGri

 Our Analysis and Test Results

 For years one big concern about mechanical assisted braking devices was that the static arrest of the rope increased impact forces on climber, belayer, and gear.
 The Matik claims to solve this issue with a gradual camming action.
 In our tests, a couple more inches of rope passed through the Matik in a catch than with the other assisted braking devices.
-Theoretically, this should decrease impact forces, but we hesitate to say whether this will make a significant difference in real-world applications.
+Theoretically, this should decrease impact forces, but we hesitate to say whether this will make a significant difference in real-world applications, as rope elongation and dynamic belaying techniques already go a long way to reducing impact forces in the case of a fall.
+How much the couple inches of slip through the device adds to these factors probably cannot be quantified.
 The Matik is approved for rope diameters from 8.6 to 10.2 mm, with Camp claiming 8.6 to 9.6 mm as ideal.